ithkuil/ithkuil/src/src/cases.md

 > I finished the course in 2 weeks.

-> I haven't been doing great the last couple of exams.
+> I haven't been doing great on the last couple of exams.

 ### PRO Prolapsive